kgwinnup/go-yara/README.md

 <strong>This project is a work in progress</strong>

 - [x] lexer and parser
-- [x] operations/condition evaluation
+- [x] virtual machine for evaluation
-- [ ] some but not all iterators
 - [x] standard string pattern types
 - [ ] regex pattern types
 - [ ] bytes pattern types